 Many applications of UAV need better precision than what regular GNSS can provide.
 For example: UAV surveying and mapping; agriculture measuring; high precision take-off and landing; UAV swarming; etc.

-RTK Differential GPS that is compatible with open source flight controllers THE CUBE、pixhawk、APM.
+RTK Differential GPS that is compatible with open source flight controllers The Cube (formerly known as Pixhawk)、ixhawkAPM.

 -Support 1 Base to Multiple Rovers -Light and Power Efficient RTK Real-time DGPS Solution -Centimeters Level Positioning and Navigation